readwritetools/bequiesce/README.md

 Bequiesce test packages are composed entirely of JavaScript which are parsed by the test harness.
 JavaScript statements within a test package are parsed line-by-line and shunted to one of four collections for subsequent evaluation:

-1) common sections, 2) situation sections, 3) propositions, or 4) proofs.
-Test
+   1. common sections
+   2. situation sections
+   3. propositions
+   4. proofs

-authors develop their test cases in a single source file, organized into groups separated by pragmas.
+Test authors develop their test cases in a single source file, organized into groups separated by pragmas.
 The destination for each parsed line is determined by the presence of these three pragmas: @common, @using, and @testing.

 Parsed lines that occur immediately after the `common` pragma are shunted to the *common section*: these JavaScript statements become part of the evaluation stream for